peterlowe42/phase-0/week-1/tracking-changes-reflection.md

 git add .
   - adds all current changes

-git commit -b "commit message" commits all added changes and allows you to add a short commit message in the same line.
+git commit -m "commit message" commits all added changes and allows you to add a short commit message in the same line.

 git commit -v